Mahesh-R-Mesta/telebot_cli/README.md

 <h2>Telegram-cli</h2>

-This project uses python telegram bot api to share files/documents and messages directly to your telegram bot group
+This project uses python telegram bot api. by using command-line you can share files/documents and messages directly to your telegram bot group or can be used to import to your python code

 <h6> Installation </h6>